rl-institut/offgridders/docs/Home.rst

 * **Versatile application and scenario definition**.
     Through scenario definitions, a \
     multitude of energy system models (cases) can be defined.
 The energy system model’s \
     capacity and their dispatch are optimized.
-All energy systems can be simulated that \
+All possible simulations of the energy system, \
     can be reduced to a combination of the following components: AC and/or DC demand, \
     generator, photovoltaic (PV) panels, storage, inverters, rectifiers, wind plant and connection to a national grid.

 * **User-friendly interface**.
-    All simulation parameters, project locations and scenarios can be defined within a single excel file (see Configuration).
-The time series connected to one or multiple project locations can be defined in one or multiple .csv file(s).
+    All simulation parameters, project locations and scenarios can be defined within a single excel file (see Configuration). **The time series linked to one or multiple project locations can be defined in one or multiple .csv file(s)** (This is not really clear, means parallel simulation of diferent cases with different time-series?).
 Even though it is necessary to install Python as well as required packages and execute the tool via a command-line interface (e.g. miniconda), this should enable users without programming experience to use the tool without having to edit any of the provided code.